 15.)
-The Department of Pharmacology & Toxicology consulted with many scientists and industry employers prior to initiating the Professional Science Masters in Integrative Pharmacology.
-Although technical science knowledge and traditional research skills are important, it has become increasingly clear that highly productive team members have broader capabilities.
-To succeed in the fast-paced world of biomedical research and pharmaceutical development, employers are looking for people who understand global business markets and management principles, have well-developed communication skills, and the ability to take the lead when necessary.
+The Department of Pharmacology & Toxicology consulted with many pharmaceutical industry employers prior to initiating the MS programs.
+Although technical science knowledge and traditional research skills are important, highly productive team members have broader capabilities.
+The MS in Integrative Pharmacology is designed for the industry professional.
+To succeed in the fast-paced world of biomedical research and pharmaceutical development, employers are looking for people who understand team-building and project management principles, have well-developed communication skills, and the ability to take the lead when necessary.

 16.)
-You should contact the Program Director for guidance on what courses you should take to prepare you for the Online Masters programs.
-It is possible that some courses may fall within the Program requirements or that you can prepare through independent study.
+You should contact the Program Director for guidance on what courses you should take to prepare you for the Online MS programs.
+It is possible that some courses may fall within the program requirements or that you can prepare through independent study.

 17.)
 Yes.
 Students may enroll in individual courses for the program under the Lifelong Education status.
-The online application can be accessed at https://admissions.msu.edu/application/app.asp?AL=L
+The application can be accessed online.

-Note: Lifelong Education students are not guaranteed acceptance into the Masters program.
+Note: Lifelong Education students are not guaranteed acceptance into the MS programs.
 However, successful completion of required and elective courses will be considered.
 According to university policy, only nine (9) credits of lifelong education can be transferred into a graduate program.

 18.)
 You can request to have an application information packet emailed to you by contacting our Student Office at email@example.com or by calling (517) 884-0409.
 You can also access the application online via our web site.

-PLEASE NOTE: The program code for the Online Masters Program in Integrative Pharmacology is 4216.
-The program code for the Online Masters of Science in Pharmacology and Toxicology is 4176.
+PLEASE NOTE: The program code for the Online MS in Integrative Pharmacology is 4216.
+The program code for the Online MS of Science in Pharmacology and Toxicology is 4176.